-How Giving Face Can Brew Negotiation Success
+How Giving Face in China Translates to Negotiation Success

 Shows how understanding cultural differences and learning to work within them is the key to successful negotiations.
 Find out how knowing the importance of giving face in China gained trust and landed a series of important contracts.